Should I Wait To Get A Reverse Mortgage Loan?

 The more valuable your home, the more money you’ll receive.
-So a lot of people say, “Well, the best thing to do is to wait until I’m older and my house is worth more because then I’ll get more money.”
-The fact is that doesn’t really make sense in the way that you look at scenarios when it comes to your long-term retirement planning.
+So a lot of people say, “Well, the best thing to do is to wait until I’m older, and my house is worth more because then I’ll get more money.”
+The fact is that it doesn’t make sense in the way that you look at scenarios when it comes to your long-term retirement planning.

 A reverse mortgage loan will allow you to take out more money the older you are.
 The amount of your reverse mortgage proceeds increases by about 1% each year.

 The lower the current interest rates are, the more money available to you.
 The higher the interest rates are, the less money you will be able to take out.